Solving sparse principal component analysis with global support: Introduction

-Principal components usually tend to be dense, that is the principal components usually involve almost all variables.
-This leads to a lack of of interpretability of the results from PCA, especially in the high-dimensional setting, e.g. clinical analysis, biological gene analysis, computer vision \cite{burgel2010clinical, yeung2001principal, jolliffe2016principal}.
-Moreover, anecdotally the principal component analysis is also known to generate large generalization error, and therefore makes inaccurate prediction.
-To enhance the interpretability, and reduce the generalization error, it is natural to consider alternatives to PCA where a sparsity constraint is incorporated.
-There are many different choices of sparsity constraint depending on the context and application.
+Principal components usually tend to be dense{;} that is, the principal components usually involve almost all the $d$ variables/attributes.
+This leads to a lack of interpretability of the results from PCA, especially in the high-dimensional setting, e.g., clinical analysis, biological gene analysis, and computer vision~\cite{burgel2010clinical,yeung2001principal,jolliffe2016principal}.
+Moreover, anecdotally, principal component analysis is also known to generate large generalization errors and therefore makes inaccurate predictions.
+To enhance the interpretability and reduce the generalization error, it is natural to consider alternatives to PCA where a sparsity constraint is incorporated.
+There are different choices of sparsity constraints depending on the context and application.